terryjbates/redis-log-import/README.md

 You specify the keyname, the index of the "start" element (0) and the "end" element. "-1" indicates the last element.

-Within Python with the redis module ipmorted, to get a list of the log lines, sorted by score:
+Within Python with the redis module imported, to get a list of the log lines, sorted by score:

     for log_line in conn.zrange('logs:collid:' + collid , 0, -1):
         print log_line